davetimmins/ArcGIS.PCL/README.md

  - `QueryForIds` - only return the ObjectIds for the results of the query operation
  - `Find` - search across n layers and fields in a service
  - `ApplyEdits<T>` - post adds, updates and deletes to a feature service layer
- - `Geocode` - single line of input to perform a geocode usning a custom locator or the Esri world locator
+ - `Geocode` - single line of input to perform a geocode using a custom locator or the Esri world locator
  - `Suggest` - lightweight geocode operation that only returns text results, commonly used for predictive searching
  - `ReverseGeocode` - find location candidates for a input point location
  - `Simplify<T>` - alter geometries to be topologically consistent